-5. The Scottish Executive has committed to supporting Phase 1a of the tram scheme which runs from Leith Waterfront to Edinburgh Airport via Leith Walk, Princes St, Haymarket and Edinburgh Park.
+5. The Scottish Executive has committed, subject to submission of an acceptable Business Case, to supporting Phase 1a of the tram scheme which runs from Leith Waterfront to Edinburgh Airport via Leith Walk, Princes St, Haymarket and Edinburgh Park.
 City of Edinburgh Council has continued with the development of Phase 1b of the tram which would run from Haymarket to Granton.
-No

-Executive commitment has been made to Phase 1b.
+No Executive commitment has been made to Phase 1b.
 Phase 1a provides the spine of the network and lays the foundations for extensions to the network which can be pursued without incurring some of the fixed costs of the first part of the network.
 This makes extensions more attractive to developers and experience in other UK and European cities has seen developers being more willing to contribute to extensions than to the core network.